the-t-in-rtf/fluid-json-schema/docs/schemaValidationMiddleware.md

         }
     });

-## `gpii.schema.middleware.contentAware.router`
+## `gpii.schema.validationMiddleware.contentAware.router`

-A component that overlays a `gpii.schema.middleware` instance in front of a `gpii.express.contentAware.router` instance.
+A component that overlays a `gpii.schema.validationMiddleware` instance in front of a `gpii.express.contentAware.router` instance.
 Invalid responses will be immediately rejected using the first matching handler in `options.errorHandlers`.
 Valid responses will be passed along to the first matching handler in `options.successHandlers`.
 For information about the underlying `contentAware` grade, see [the documentation for `gpii-express`](http://github.com/GPII/gpii-express).